gcloake/gcloake.github.io/_posts/2021-06-22-magpie-an-apology-to-our-partners copy.md

 stolen seeds, spilled milk,
 shoes by the door.

-When the day is long
-and space is short
-tempers fray

-Though you don't deserve this reputation, these presumptions of mine.
+But you don't deserve this reputation, these presumptions of mine.
-I should see you as a blessing the beauty that you bring.
+I should see you as a blessing, the beauty that you bring.

 Forgive me for lacking patience, my accusations and ire.
-Alone I'd have but sorrow -
+Alone I'd have but sorrow-
 together there is joy.

 Continue to look over me magpie,